simeononsecurity/simeononsecurity.ch/content/articles/secure-home-network-teleworking/index.en.md

 ### Being Aware of Phishing Attempts

 [Phishing attempts](https://simeononsecurity.com/articles/what-is-a-common-indicator-of-a-phishing-attempt/) are a common tactic used by cybercriminals to trick individuals into revealing sensitive information.
-Be cautious of suspicious emails, messages, or phone calls and avoid clicking on suspicious links or providing personal information unless you are certain of their authenticity.
+Be cautious of suspicious emails, messages, or phone calls and avoid clicking on suspicious links or providing personal information unless you're certain of their authenticity.

 ### Keeping Your Devices Updated and Protected